Perturbations and quantum relaxation: Method

 \section{Method}

 As we have noted, our goal is to study the extent of relaxation for harmonic oscillator wave functions of the form (8) consisting of the ground state with small perturbations from excited states.
 We will be considering long timescales of order 1000 periods.
 It would be computationally intractable to simulate the evolution of a complete non-equilibrium distribution $\rho$ over such long times.
 For example, previous simulations of relaxation were carried out for up to 50 periods only \cite{ACV14}, which was already computationally demanding.
+It is therefore not possible to calculate the time evolution $\bar{H}(t)$ of the coarse-grained $H$-function, as would be required to quantify relaxation precisely.
 Instead, for each initial wave function, we shall begin by examining a sample of ten individual trajectories that start at the following points: $(q_1, q_2)$ = (1.5, 1.5), (1.5, -1.5), (-1.5, 1.5), (-1.5, -1.5), (0.5, 0.0), (0.0, -0.5), (-0.5, 0.0), (0.0, 0.5), (0.25, 0.25), and (0.25, -0.25).
 These points will be referred to as points 1 through 10, respectively.
 For a given initial wave function, the number of trajectories that travel over the main support of $|\psi|^2$ (as opposed to remaining confined to a small sub-region) and the degree to which they cover it may be used to draw preliminary inferences about the extent of relaxation.

-The justification for this method comes from ref. \cite{ACV14}, in which it was shown that limits on relaxation -- quantified by a non-zero `residue' of the coarse-grained $H$-function at large times -- occur when a significant fraction of the trajectories show a substantial degree of confinement (to a sub-region of the support of $|\psi|^2$).
+The justification for this method comes from ref. \cite{ACV14}, in which it was shown that limits on relaxation -- quantified by a non-zero `residue' of $\bar{H}(t)$ at large times -- occur when a significant fraction of the trajectories show a substantial degree of confinement (to a sub-region of the support of $|\psi|^2$).
 As is to be expected, confinement of trajectories is associated with a lack of complete relaxation (even over long timescales), while if the trajectories tend to wander over the bulk of the support of $|\psi|^2$ then a more complete relaxation can take place.
-This was shown by means of numerous examples in ref. \cite{ACV14}.
+For example an initial wave function with four modes, whose trajectories are analyzed in detail for the $\epsilon = 1$ case in the next section, was considered in ref. \cite{ACV14} and the chosen trajectories showed strong confinement.
+The same wave function yielded a significant non-zero residue in the long-time plot of $\bar{H}(t)$.
+In contrast, an initial wave function with 25 modes showed efficient relaxation with a vanishing residue (to within errors) for $\bar{H}(t)$, while its associated trajectories traveled over the bulk of the support of $|\psi|^2$.